altimmons/LangNotes/Linux/ShellNotes.md

 !!!note These arithmetic binary operators return true if arg1 is equal to, not equal to, less than, less than or equal to, greater than, or greater than or equal to arg2, respectively.
 Arg1 and arg2 may be positive or negative integers.
 When used with the [[ command, Arg1 and Arg2 are evaluated as arithmetic expressions (see Shell Arithmetic).

+-b filename - Block special file
+-c filename - Special character file
+-d directoryname - Check for directory Existence
+-e filename - Check for file existence, regardless of type (node, directory, socket, etc.)
+-f filename - Check for regular file existence not a directory -G filename - Check if file exists and is owned by effective group ID -G filename set-group-id - True if file exists and is set-group-id -k filename - Sticky bit
+-L filename - Symbolic link
+-O filename - True if file exists and is owned by the effective user id -r filename - Check if file is a readable
+-S filename - Check if file is socket
+-s filename - Check if file is nonzero size
+-u filename - Check if file set-user-id bit is set
+-w filename - Check if file is writable
+-x filename - Check if file is executable
 ____

 ### Functions